 As seen above, in a galaxy

-far, far… several light-years away, Xenon’s sun is dying, so a Star Generator is created to revive it.
-You play as a janitor employed on the starlab Arcadia, where the Star Generator is being transported back to Xenon.
-But a group of evil aliens called the Sariens, board the ship, kill the crew and steal the Generator to use it as a weapon.
-You escape the massacre because you were asleep inside the store closet.
-Your mission is to escape Arcadia, find where the Sariens are hiding and stop their evil plans.
+far, far… several light-years away, Xenon’s sun is slowly dying, so a Star Generator is created to revive it.
+You play as a janitor employed on the star lab Arcadia, where the Star Generator is being transported back to Xenon.
+But a group of evil aliens called the Sariens board the ship, kill the crew and steal the Generator to use it as a weapon.
+You escape the massacre because you were sleeping inside the storage closet.
+Your mission is to escape Arcadia safely, find where the Sariens are hiding and stop their evil plans.

 You can even name your character and if you leave it blank, your character’s default name is Roger Wilco (which later became the protagonist’s canon name).

 Space Quest I is more linear compared with King’s Quest I and just as hard (the first 2 locations are infamously difficult).
-But one can say is no more difficult than any other Sierra AGI adventure title, but then again the real gem here is the humour.
+But one can say is no more difficult than any other Sierra AGI adventure title at the time, but then again the real gem here is the humour.
 And it’s quite funny, especially the death animations.
 Don’t forget to save before trying one!

 There’s even a small arcade sequence that appears unexpectedly and it’s quite hard to master.
-I recommend reducing the game’s speed in order to make it easier.
+I recommend reducing the game’s speed to make it easier.

 The game isn’t too big, but still a solid experience.
 Like I said before, the first 2 locations are hard because you need to be always on the move and there are several traps and dangers to avoid, which are harder than the puzzles themselves.
 But it’s the slot machine located in the Ulence Flats bar that takes the cake.
 If you run out of credits or get 3 skulls, it’s game over! (but there’s a cheat for it).
-But despite that, Ulence Flats (the 3rd location) is still my favorite part of the entire game because is full of funny references to movies and other sci-fi properties.
+But despite that, Ulence Flats (the 3rd location in the game) is still my favourite part of the entire game because is full of funny references to movies and other sci-fi properties.

-And like other titles, this one was also remade using the SCI1 engine.
+And like other Sierra titles, this one was also remade using the SCI1 engine.

 Renamed Space Quest I: Roger Wilco and the Sarien Encounter, it was released in 1991 for DOS, Amiga and Tandy and a year later for Macintosh.